CricketBr/Crickets-Shorthand-Site/orth-cnsl-ref.md

 - m,s,t,r mean Manual, Supplement, Teaching, Revised
 - "cat-t105.jpg" means the word cat, Teaching 1, page 5.
 - File name starting with W means concept, not letter or word
+- page number not shown for Supplement because it only has 3 pages of shorthand.

 ## Sources